dgg-group/starter-hugo-research-group/content/publication/conference-paper/index.md

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to import publication metadata into your reference management software.
 {{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+# Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).